A hope for high productivity

 Schedule a meeting with your co-worker or client outside.
 Take your meetings on the move with a stroll through a park or around your office.
 Your body, mind, and soul will love you for it.

-Meetings are a marker of success
+Meetings are a marker for success

 I was told by a manager once that the more meetings I was attending, the more I was contributing to the business.
 This was distressing.
 My day is often packed with back-to-back with meetings.
 Each one more redundant and less productive than the last.
 My attention is rarely focused on the words said, as I venture to different browser windows to make “harmless” updates to presentations or spreadsheets.
 I tell myself, “I’m listening.
 I’m just using the time to get more done.”

-Ill-formed meetings kill productivity for everyone involved. delivers facts and figures that squashes the meeting myth.
+Ill-formed meetings kill productivity for everyone involved.
+Psychology Today delivers facts and figures that squashes the meeting myth.
 Many executives and managers do not support the meeting myth.
 One study showed that 45% of executives felt there would be more productivity if meetings were banned at least one day a week.

 With limited amount of cognitive space, a productive meeting should be short.
 I schedule meetings in 15 minute blocks.
 If I don’t need to screen-share, I ask my invitee if they’ll walk to the café for coffee with, or take a stroll outside.
 I also keep this infographic on my desk to make sure I am holding effective meetings.